elevai-cx/elevai-connect/README.md

 ---

 **Ready to deploy world-class contact center infrastructure?** Get started in minutes with production-ready monitoring, AI assistance, and security built-in.

+# Deleting the stack

+1. Empty all S3 buckets
+2. Athena Workgroup needs to be manually deleted?
+(TODO)
+3. Delete any LEX bots created via the AWS Console
+4. Run `pulumi destroy`